apike/allenpike.com/_posts/2019-12-31-guide-to-cold-med-complex.markdown

 So, I started looking for symptoms.
 This one says it’s good for sore throat, this one mentions a dry cough.
 Quickly, I got bogged down in noise.

 Things came to a head as I was trying to work out which was better: Tylenol Cold, or Tylenol Flu.
 Exasperated, I pored over the boxes, looking back and forth.
-As impossible as it seemed, there it was, printed in in the legally required black and white: Tylenol [Cold](https://www.tylenol.ca/products/cough-cold-flu/tylenol-cold) and [Flu](https://www.tylenol.ca/products/cough-cold-flu/tylenol-flu) are… identical?
+As impossible as it seemed, there it was, printed in the legally required black and white: Tylenol [Cold](https://www.tylenol.ca/products/cough-cold-flu/tylenol-cold) and [Flu](https://www.tylenol.ca/products/cough-cold-flu/tylenol-flu) are… identical?
 The same three active ingredients in the same quantities.

 The more boxes I looked at, the more I saw combinations of the same few ingredients, in the same dosages.
 I saw identical products with different branding.
 I saw “Day” capsules with the same ingredients as the corresponding “Night” capsules.
 I saw, for the first time, the deep conspiracy that is the Cold-Industrial Complex.